 She’s our pride and joy — N8475Y, a 1967 Twin Comanche.
 We bought her in 2015, and are enjoying exploring with her.
 Bob is a licensed pilot with 6,000+ hours of flying experience, including as a commercial airline pilot.
 He holds many licenses and a type-rating to fly the Boeing 737.

 August 20-22, 2017: A very special adventure!
 We flew to the path of totality for the total eclipse of the sun.
 So memorable!
-See short video below or read the whole story, which also appeared in the Nov.
+See short video below and read the whole story, which also appeared in the Nov.
 2017 issue of Comanche Flyer magazine.